 Treatment is by chemotherapy and sometimes radiotherapy.
-Today it is curable in more than 50% of adults and in about 80% of children with intensive chemotherapy.
-The individual chances of a cure depend strongly on the presence of certain risk factors, with higher risk correlating with poorer outcomes.
-ALL tends to occur in both children and adults.
+Today it is curable in more than 50% of adults and about 80% of children with intensive chemotherapy.
+The individual chances of a cure depend strongly on certain risk factors, with higher risk correlating with poorer outcomes.
+Generally, ALL leukemia occurs in both children and adults.

 Chronic lymphocytic (CLL)

 CLL is a low-malignant, leukemic B-cell non-Hodgkin lymphoma (B-NHL).
 It is the most common form of leukemia in the Western world and occurs primarily in older age.
-The median age at diagnosis is about 70 years, which is why the disease is sometimes colloquially referred to as geriatric leukemia.
+The median age at diagnosis is about 70 years, so the disease is sometimes colloquially referred to as geriatric leukemia.

 Acute myeloid (AML)

-Acute myeloid leukemia (AML) is an acute disease that causes bone marrow to produce abnormal myeloblasts (a type of white blood cell), red blood cells, or platelets.
-It is the most common type of acute leukemia in adults and often worsens quickly if not treated or undetected.
+AML is an acute form of the disease that causes bone marrow to produce abnormal myeloblasts (a type of white blood cell), red blood cells, or platelets.
+Acute myeloid leukemia (AML) is the most common type of acute leukemia in adults and often worsens quickly if not treated or undetected.

 Chronic myeloid (CML)

-CML is a chronic disease associated with a severe proliferation of leukocytes (white blood cells), specifically granulocytes and their precursors, in the blood and hematopoietic bone marrow.
-The disease is often asymptomatic in the early stages.
+CML is a chronic form of the disease associated with a severe proliferation of leukocytes (white blood cells), specifically granulocytes and their precursors, in the blood and hematopoietic bone marrow.
+It is often asymptomatic in the early stages.

 Chronic myelomonocytic (CMML)

 CMML starts in the bone marrow and spreads into healthy blood.
 Too many monocytes in the blood cause this type of disease.
-Many patients with this type have enlarged spleens and 15 to 30% of people with CMML go on to develop AML.
+Many patients with this type have enlarged spleens, and 15 to 30% of people with CMML leukemia develop AML.

 For more information on these and other types of this cancer, including treatment and support, you should visit the website of the American Cancer Society.

-According to the National Cancer Institute, there were an estimated 434,982 people living with leukemia in the United States in 2017.
-Additionally, there were an estimated 60,530 new cases in 2020.
-Approximately 1.5 percent of men and women will be diagnosed with leukemia at some point during their lifetime, based on 2015–2017 data.
+According to the National Cancer Institute, there are an estimated 434,982 people with leukemia in the United States in 2017.
+Additionally, there were an estimated 61,090 new cases in 2021, with an estimated death of 23,660.
+Approximately 1.5 percent of men and women will be diagnosed with the disease at some point during their lifetime, based on 2015–2017 data.

-Although the disease is often associated with children due to the ALL form being common at young ages, the risk that leukemia develops actually increases with age.
-It is most frequently diagnosed in older adults from late 60s or early 70s.
-It is more common in men than in women, and more common in Caucasians than in African-Americans.
+Although the disease is often associated with children due to the ALL form being common at young ages, the risk of leukemia increases with age.
+It is most frequently diagnosed in older adults from the late 60s or early 70s.
+It is more common in men than in women and more common in Caucasians than in African-Americans.

-Symptoms largely depend on the type of leukemia.
-According to Mayo Clinic, some leukemia symptoms common to all forms include:
+Symptoms largely depend on the type of the disease.
+According to Mayo Clinic, some leukemia symptoms common to all forms of leukemia include:

 - Fever or chills

-- Frequent or severe infections caused by a weakened immune system
+- Severe or frequent infections caused by a weakened immune system

 - Excessive sweating, especially at night

-Additionally, some symptoms tend to be more common depending on whether the cancer is classified as chronic or acute.
+Additionally, some symptoms tend to be more common depending on the type of leukemia and whether the cancer is classified as chronic or acute.

-Chronic: Chronic leukemias are often detected by chance through a routine examination and usually begin gradually.
-The first signs may be general symptoms of the disease such as malaise and fatigue, reduced performance, but also fever, night sweats and weight loss.
-Swelling of the spleen and lymph nodes may also occur, as well as itching, rashes and infections.
+Chronic: Chronic forms of the disease are often detected by chance through a routine examination and usually begin gradually.
+The first signs may be general symptoms of the disease, such as malaise and fatigue, reduced performance, fever, night sweats, and weight loss.
+Swelling of the spleen and lymph nodes may also occur, as well as itching, rashes, and infections.